from Memorial Day 2022

 red white and blue centerpiece

 Buliding the centerpiece is first, before setting the table.
-I’m not not using candles because we are eating late afternoon, well before dusk.
+I’m not using candles because we are eating late afternoon, well before dusk.

 place settings